Availability

-PET POLICY AND FEES
+Book NowPET POLICY AND FEES

-Pet Fee is $15 per night, flat rate $90 per week; 2 Pets Max per room
+$20 per night flat rate, $90 per week, 2 Pets Max per room

 Pet Fees Apply to Emotional Support Animals, which are not protected under the ADA Regulations; Title II and Title III, effective March 15, 2011.

-~Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA
+~Dogs whose sole function is to provide comfort or emotional support do not qualify as Service Animals under the ADA

 In addition, the dog must be able to remain behaviorally stable in a wide range of environments; gentle and non-reactive (no barking, growling, etc.).
-The dog must be able to remain focused, quiet, and dutiful to its handler versus wandering or becoming distractible.
+The dog must be able to remain focused, quiet, and dutiful to its handler versus wandering or becoming distractable.

 *If these qualifications are not met, a pet fee will will apply.*